sylvainprigent/sairyscan/docs/source/guide.rst

     class MyCustomRegistration(SAiryscanRegistration):
         '''A custom registration module

-        All the module setting must be set to the constructor
+        All the module settings must be set to the constructor

         :param param1: One setting
         :param param2: Another setting